Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Proving Poincar e inequalities

-\paragraph{Remark:} We do not need it for the proof, but always $0<\alpha \leq 1$.
-This could be seen by the argument in Lemma \ref{thm:condoubl}, which can be turned around to give a lower bound for $\delta$ in terms of $\epsilon$ and the optimal doubling constant.
+\paragraph{\textbf{Remark}:} We do not need it for the proof, but always $0<\alpha \leq 1$.
+This could be seen by the argument in Lemma \ref{thm:condoubl}, which can be turned around to give a lower bound for $\delta$ in terms of $\epsilon$ and the optimal doubling constant. \\

 \textbf{Proof:} Define $C_1,C_2,M,\alpha$ as above.
 Throughout the proof denote by $E$ an arbitrary open set in Definition \ref{def:conbility}.
 We don't lose any generality by assuming that the obstacles which are tested are open.
-The proof is an iterative construction, where at every stage gaps in a curve are filled and the curve fragments are slightly stretched.
+The proof is an iterative construction, where at every stage gaps in a curve are filled in.
 This argument could be phrased recursively but we instead phrase it using induction.
-For the following statement abbreviate $D_n=(C+\delta C + \delta^2 C + \cdots + \delta^{n} C)$.
-Fix $M=2\max(D^{-\log_2(1-\delta)+1}, D^3)$.
+For the following statement abbreviate $D_n \defeq (C+\delta C + \delta^2 C + \cdots + \delta^{n} C)$.